mmoreram/mmoreram.github.io/source/_posts/2014-10-15-symfony-walk-symfony-con-section.markdown

 title: "Symfony Walk, the Conference section"
 date: 2014-10-15 11:48
 comments: true
+author: Marc Morera
 categories:
+    - Symfonycon
+    - SymfonyWalk
+    - Madrid
+    - Zaragoza
 ---
 The day is getting closer.
 I am really exited about the idea of the [Symfony Walk](http://mmoreram.com/blog/2014/08/07/symfony-walk-zaragoza-madrid/).

-As you may know, the walk will consist in 12 days (10 walking, 2 resting, 1 resting day added as announced for my health), from Zaragoza to Madrid, so today I want to announce formally the last section of the Walk, dedicated to the people in the conference and to the entirely Symfony Community.
+As you may know, the walk will consists in 12 days (10 walking, 2 resting, 1 resting day added as announced for my health), from Zaragoza to Madrid, so today I want to announce formally the last section of the Walk, dedicated to the people in the conference and to the entirely Symfony Community.